gilch/hissp/docs/lissp_quickstart.rst

    (1, 'a')

-   ;; Helper functions may be easier than templates.
+   ;; Helper functions may be easier than templates for data.
    #> ((lambda (: :* xs) xs) 0 "a" 'b :c)
    >>> (lambda *xs:xs)(
    ...
 (0),